Strain rate: The strain-rate tensor

 In more general situations, when the material is being deformed in various directions at different rates, the strain (and therefore the strain rate) around a point within a material cannot be expressed by a single number, or even by a single vector.
 In such cases, the rate of deformation must be expressed by a tensor, a linear map between vectors, that expresses how the relative velocity of the medium changes when one moves by a small distance away from the point in a given direction.
 This strain rate tensor can be defined as the time derivative of the strain tensor, or as the symmetric part of the gradient (derivative with respect to position) of the velocity of the material.

 With a chosen coordinate system, the strain rate tensor can be represented by a symmetric 3×3 matrix of real numbers.
 The strain rate tensor typically varies with position and time within the material, and is therefore a (time-varying) tensor field.
 It only describes the local rate of deformation to first order; but that is generally sufficient for most purposes, even when the viscosity of the material is highly non-linear.

-Units

-The strain is the ratio of two lengths, so it is a dimensionless quantity (a number that does not depend on the choice of measurement units).
-Thus, strain rate is in units of inverse time (such as s−1).